5k-Explorer/MystyKnowledge-AICheating/README.md

 Replit

-[!WARNING]
+> [!IMPORTANT]
-Free hosts like Netlify, Cloudflare Pages, or GitHub Pages will not work since Mysty requires a Python backend and GPU access.
+> Free hosts like Netlify, Cloudflare Pages, or GitHub Pages will not work since Mysty requires a Python backend and GPU access.

 🤝 Support
 If you run into issues: